JointlyTech/cache-candidate/README.md

   - `makeRedisCache`: A cache adapter based on Redis.
 Receives a Redis client as the first and only argument.
 - `fetchingMode` (_optional_): The fetching mode to use.
   Available modes are:
   - `default`: The default behaviour, if an entry is found in the cache, it will be returned.
-Otherwise, the cache-candidate will proceed in its normal behaviour.
   - `stale-while-revalidate`: If an entry is found in the cache, it will be returned.
-Otherwise, if an entry is found in the `staleData` map, it will be returned right after executing the function again to allow it to re-process in the background.
-Otherwise, the cache-candidate will proceed in its normal behaviour.
-As soon as the staleData entry is consumed, it will be deleted from the staleData map.
+Otherwise, a stale result will be returned and a new call to the cache-candidate will be made in background.
+Be aware this mechanism doesn't grant the result will be cached, depending on your threshold configuration.
+If, for example, you set a `requestsThreshold` of 3, the revalidation will only call the function once, so it won't be cached.
 - `events` (_optional_): Listener functions to be called at specific steps of the process.
   Available events are:
   - `onCacheHit`: Called when the cache entry is hit.